ZupIT/beagle/README.md

 ### Projects

- We decided to create a repository for each of our projects, below are the repositories with their respective links
+ We decided to create a repository for each of our projects.
+The repositories with their respective links are:

  [Android][android]